Cytopenia: Types

-There are also two general types of cytopenia: autoimmune and refractory.

-Autoimmune cytopenia – caused by an autoimmune disease when your body produces antibodies to destroy the healthy blood cells.

-Refractory cytopenia – caused by bone marrow not producing healthy blood cells, and can be a result of cancer.
+There are also two general causes of cytopenia: autoimmune and refractory.
+Autoimmune cytopenia is caused by an autoimmune disease when your body produces antibodies to destroy the healthy blood cells.
+Refractory cytopenia is caused by bone marrow not producing healthy blood cells, and can be a result of cancer.

 Symptoms and signs

-The symptoms of cytopenia vary depending on what type is diagnosed.
+The symptoms of cytopenia vary depending on the type.